 You can submit electronic claims directly to MHN through Ability (formerly MD On-Line) using Payer ID 22771.
-MHN has partnered with Ability to allow you to submit MHN claims for free (some restrictions apply).
-To set up a free account, visit the MHN website and click on the Electronic Claims Submission Free At Last icon.
-If you need help regarding the Ability website, please call 888.499.5465 for assistance.
+MHN has partnered with Ability to allow you to submit MHN claims at no cost (some restrictions apply).
+To set up an account, visit the MHN website and click on the Electronic Claims Submission Free At Last icon.
+If you require assistance regarding the Ability website, please call 888499-5465.